salvo1404/lumen-microservice/README.md

 **Installation steps:**

-1. Create a new directory in which your OS user has full read/write access and clone this repository inside.

-2. Create two new textfiles named `db_root_password.txt` and `db_password.txt` and place your preferred database passwords inside:
+1. Open a new terminal/CMD, navigate to this repository root (where `docker-compose.yml` exists) and execute the following command:

     ```
-    $ echo "myrootpass" > db_root_password.txt
-    $ echo "myuserpass" > db_password.txt
-    ```

-3. Open a new terminal/CMD, navigate to this repository root (where `docker-compose.yml` exists) and execute the following command:

-    ```
     $ docker-compose up -d
     ```

     This will download/build all the required images and start the stack containers.
-It usually takes a bit of time, so grab a cup of coffee.

-4. After the whole stack is up, enter the app container and install the framework of your choice:
+2. After the whole stack is up, enter the app container and install the lumen vendor libraries:

-    **Laravel**

     ```
-    $ docker exec -it app bash
+    $ docker exec -it microservice bash
-    $ composer create-project --prefer-dist laravel/laravel .
+    $ composer install
-    $ nano .env
-    $ php artisan migrate --seed
     ```

-    **Lumen**
+2. Create a local .env and run DB migrations with seders:

     ```
-    $ docker exec -it app bash
-    $ composer create-project --prefer-dist laravel/lumen .
-    $ nano .env
+    $ cp .env.example .env
     $ php artisan migrate --seed
     ```

-5. That's it!
-Navigate to [http://localhost](http://localhost) to access the application.
+3. Navigate to [http://localhost](http://localhost) to access the application.

 **Default configuration values**